grafana/grafana/docs/sources/introduction/grafana-oss.md

 aliases:
   - /docs/grafana/latest/guides/what-is-grafana/
   - /docs/grafana/latest/introduction/oss-details/
-title: What is Grafana OSS
+title: Grafana OSS
-weight: 5
+weight: 100
 ---

-# What is Grafana OSS
+# Grafana OSS

-[Grafana open source software](https://grafana.com/oss/) allows you to query, visualize, alert on, and understand your data no matter where it’s stored.
-With Grafana you can create, explore and share all of your data through elegant, flexible dashboards.
+[Grafana open source software](https://grafana.com/oss/) enables you to query, visualize, alert on, and explore your metrics, logs, and traces wherever they are stored.
+Grafana OSS provides you with tools to turn your time-series database (TSDB) data into insightful graphs and visualizations.

 After you have [installed Grafana]({{< relref "../installation/_index.md" >}}) and set up your first dashboard using instructions in [Build your first dashboard]({{< relref "../getting-started/build-first-dashboard" >}}), you will have many options to choose from depending on your requirements.
 For example, if you want to view weather data and statistics about your smart home, then you can create a [playlist]({{< relref "../dashboards/playlist.md" >}}).
 If you are the administrator for an enterprise and are managing Grafana for multiple teams, then you can set up [provisioning]({{< relref "../administration/provisioning.md" >}}) and [authentication]({{< relref "../auth/_index.md" >}}).

-In the following sections, you can get an overview of the capabilities of Grafana features as well as links to the product documentation to help you learn more.
+The following sections provide an overview of Grafana features and links to product documentation to help you learn more.
 For more guidance and ideas, check out our [Grafana Community forums](https://community.grafana.com/).

 ## Explore metrics, logs, and traces